wardi/wardi.github.io/_posts/2023-07-06-flood-fill-mazes.md

 We use numpy for efficient array operations, matplotlib for visualization, and scikit-image for image manipulation.
-Imports are at the the top of the project, as usual.
+Imports are at the top of the project, as usual.
 If you get any errors running these imports make sure you have the dependencies above installed: